South America

 2. Lomo Saltado (Beef stir-fry)

-Another very famous Peruvian dish that you should definitely try is Lomo Saltado.
-Originating in Lima, this dish is made out of marinated sirloin steak that is then stir-fried with red onions, tomatoes and the most important ingredient, Ají Amarillo which is a hot pepper.
+Another very famous Peruvian dish that you should try is Lomo Saltado.
+Originating in Lima, this dish is made out of marinated sirloin steak that is then stir-fried with red onions, tomatoes and the most important ingredient, Ají Amarillo, a hot pepper.
 It is usually served with rice and french fries on the side.

 To create Lomo Saltado, Chinese chefs in Peru's Chinco neighbourhood took to the streets of Lima and started sautéing beef in a wok in the early 19th century.
 Lima's Calle La Concepcion, often known as Peru's Barrio Chino, is the birthplace of Lomo Saltado but nowadays the famous dish can be found all over the country.